Reporting Identity Theft by a Family Member

 What Else Can DoNotPay Do?

 DoNotPay offers a very wide variety of online services that can help you get through this difficult time.
 Identity theft often has a lot of aftermath, even beyond filing reports and getting your life back.
-We can even help you sue for identity theft to demand compensation, get small claims forms, and a script from the court.
+We can even help you send demand letters to for identity theft to demand compensation, get small claims forms, and a script from the court.

 Conclusion